How US NRIs Can Avoid Heavy PFIC & FBAR Penalties on Indian Investments?

 Qualified Electing Fund (QEF)

-The investor’s share in the capital gains earned inside the fund (the AMC will have this data but it will be difficult to source) will be treated as capital gains (taxed at favourable rates vs. normal income tax rates) every year.
+The investor’s share in the capital gains earned inside the fund (the AMC should ideally have this data and need to provide it in the IRS-designated format) will be treated as capital gains (taxed at favourable rates vs. normal income tax rates) every year.
 This option taxes unrealised gains and falls under IRS Section 1295 reporting.
-Most mutual funds are not QEF-eligible and this is not a practical option for investors.

 Mark to Market (MTM)